ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/azure-queue.markdown

 * In this example, the Azure Queue Storage ETL Task will -
   * Extract source documents from the "Orders" collection in RavenDB.
-  * Process each "Order" document via a defined a script that creates a new `orderData` object.
+  * Process each "Order" document using a defined script that creates a new `orderData` object.
   * Load the `orderData` object to the "OrdersQueue" in an Azure Queue Storage.
-* For more details about the script and the `loadTo` method, see [The transromation script](../../../../server/ongoing-tasks/etl/queue-etl/azure-queue#the-transformation-script) below.
+* For more details about the script and the `loadTo` method, see the [transromation script](../../../../server/ongoing-tasks/etl/queue-etl/azure-queue#the-transformation-script) section below.

 {CODE add_azure_etl_task@Server\OngoingTasks\ETL\Queue\AzureQueueStorageEtl.cs /}